tykarol/redux-isomorphic-starter-kit/README.md

 .
-├── bin                        # Scripts for npm run ├── public                     # All built files (At this address should indicate the URL) │   └── mock-api               # Mocked API files (only for example) - You can delete then ├── src                        # Application source code │   ├── actions                # Redux actions
+├── bin                        # Scripts for npm run ├── public                     # All built files (At this address should indicate the URL) │   └── mock-api               # Mocked API files (only for example) - You can delete them ├── src                        # Application source code │   ├── actions                # Redux actions
 │   ├── components             # React Components